 You must represent prices to the user in as complete and transparent a manner as possible.
 Users booking public rates directly through your website or through Google should expect to see an identical breakdown of base rate, taxes, and fees if the total price is the same for both channels.
 It’s prohibited for partners to manipulate the price breakdown by decreasing the base rate while increasing taxes and/or fees.
 Taxes and fees charged for Google users shouldn’t be computed differently than they are computed for non-Google users.
 Prices that you send to Google and that the user sees on the final booking page should itemize the following:

 What taxes and fees should be included in the price?

-The price that you provide must include the base room rate, and all taxes and fees that are required to book and stay.
+The price you provide must include the base room rate and all taxes and fees required to book a stay.
 This applies to hotels, vacation rentals, or any other lodging options you send.
-Transaction messages must include taxes and fees that apply to most users, and the taxes and fees that cannot be reasonably avoided.
+Transaction messages must include taxes and fees that apply to most users and taxes and fees that can't be reasonably avoided.
 This pertains to not only taxes and fees collected by the booking partner, but also those collected at the time of the stay.
-Examples of taxes and fees you must disclose include but are not limited to:
+Examples of taxes and fees you must disclose include but aren't limited to: